LaunchCodeEducation/java-web-dev-wiki/Class-10-(Thymeleaf-views).md

 1. Why using templates to design a website is a good idea.
 1. How to create templates using Thymeleaf.
 1. How to add iteration, conditionals, and fragments to a template.
+1. How to link a template to static resources like CSS stylesheets, scripts, images, etc.
 1. How to render a template using Spring controllers.

 ## Announcements